AckerlyXu/heima/articles/app-service-web/web-sites-php-mysql-deploy-use-git.md

         <?php
             // DB connection info
             //TODO: Update the values for $host, $user, $pwd, and $db
-            //using the values you retrieved earlier from the Azure Portal Preview.
+            //using the values you retrieved earlier from the Azure Portal.
             $host = "value of Data Source";
             $user = "value of User Id";
             $pwd = "value of Password";